-February 7–8, 2020: UnTapped Fellows traveled to Orange County to tour the Orange County Water District (OCWD).
-While there, they interviewed OCWD’s Legislative Liaison Alicia Dunkin, OCWD Board President Victor Sarmiento, and OCWD Board Member Kelly Rowe.
+February 7–8, 2020: UnTapped fellows traveled to Orange County to tour the Orange County Water District (OCWD).
+While there, they interviewed OCWD’s Legislative Liaison Alicia Dunkin; OCWD Board President Victor Sarmiento; and OCWD Board Member Kelly Rowe.
 Later, they interviewed Santa Ana City Councilmember Jose Solorio.
-On Saturday, UnTapped WELLos dove deep into Public Narrative, a public speaking strategy to help WELLos achieve their legislative goals.
+On Saturday, UnTapped WELLos dove deep into Public Narrative, a public speaking strategy designed to help WELLos achieve their legislative goals.

-March 6–7, 2020: WELLos visited Coachella Valley to explore a myriad issues facing the Salton Sea, Polanco Parks, and the Colorado River.
-They toured Polanco Parks with Monica Telles, the Senior Development Specialist for the County of Riverside Economic Development Agency, and Shayra Hernandez, the East Valley Liaison and Agriculture Advisor under County of Riverside Supervisor V. Manuel Perez.
-During the tour, WELLos got to speak to two young women about their experiences living in a Polanco Park.
-Fellows also got to hear from Sergio Carranza, the Executive Director of Pueblo Unido, and interview Castulo Estrada, Vice President of the Coachella Valley Water District.
-In the evening, City of Coachella Mayor Steven Hernandez took fellows on a public art tour of the City.
+March 6–7, 2020: UnTapped WELLos visited the Coachella Valley to explore a myriad issues facing the Salton Sea, Polanco Parks, and the Colorado River.
+They toured Polanco Parks with Monica Telles, the Senior Development Specialist for the County of Riverside Economic Development Agency; Shayra Hernandez, the East Valley Liaison; and Agriculture Advisor under the County of Riverside, Supervisor V. Manuel Perez.
+During the tour, WELLos spoke to two young women about their experiences living in a Polanco park.
+WELLos also got heard from Sergio Carranza, the Executive Director of Pueblo Unido, and interviewed Castulo Estrada, Vice President of the Coachella Valley Water District.
+In the evening, City of Coachella Mayor Steven Hernandez took WELLos on a public art tour of the city.
 WELLos also took some time to continue developing their Public Narratives.

 April 10–11, 2020: Because of the coronavirus pandemic, the UnTapped Fellowship moved online.
 Although the WELLos were unable to meet in person, the water education and leadership development continued on!
-This session, WELLos explored the human right to water as it relates to farm workers and other vulnerable populations in the Central Valley.
+In this session, WELLos explored the Human Right to Water as it relates to farmworkers and other vulnerable populations in the Central Valley.
 They took a virtual tour of the Cesar Chavez National Monument and discussed Chavez’s work and legacy.
 WELLos also had a chance to interview Clay Rodgers, the Assistant Executive Officer of the State Water Quality Control Board–Central Valley Region.
-The WELLos Public Narrative leadership training continued virtually as well, where WELLos shared and received feedback on their “Story of Us.”
+The WELLos Public Narrative leadership training continued virtually as well, as WELLos shared and received feedback on their “Story of Us.”

-May 1–2, 2020: This month, WELLos explored water as it relates to farmers and the agricultural sector in California.
+May 1–2, 2020: In another online session, WELLos explored water as it relates to farmers and the agricultural sector in California.
 They had the opportunity to interview Joe Del Bosque, former Commissioner of the California Water Commission and current San Joaquin Valley farmer.
 They discussed sustainable farming practices, issues at the labor-water nexus, and the future of farming in the Central Valley.
-Although our UnTapped Fellowship Program for elected officials moved online, the water education and leadership development is moving forward.
+Although our UnTapped Fellowship Program for elected officials moved online, the water education and leadership development continued to move forward.

-June 3–4, 2020: For this special virtual WELL UnTapped Graduation, WELLos talked about how they could translate what they have learned throughout the fellowship into action.
+June 3–4, 2020: For this special virtual WELL UnTapped graduation, WELLos talked about how they could translate what they studied into action.
 WELLos learned about the Sacramento-San Joaquin Delta and shared their final Public Narratives.
-For their commencement ceremony, they heard from City of Covina Mayor Pro Tem Jorge Marquez, Mayor of Baldwin Park Manuel Lozano, Chair Paola Laverde of the Berkeley Rent Stabilization Board, County of Sonoma Supervisor James Gore, California State Treasurer Fiona Ma, and California State Assembly Speaker Anthony Rendon (AD-63).
+For their commencement ceremony, they heard from City of Covina Mayor Pro Tem Jorge Marquez; Mayor of Baldwin Park, Manuel Lozano; Paola Laverde, Chair of the Berkeley Rent Stabilization Board; County of Sonoma Supervisor James Gore; California State Treasurer Fiona Ma; and California State Assembly Speaker Anthony Rendon (AD-63).
 Congratulations to our WELLos for graduating from the UnTapped Fellowship Program!